-2016 was an interesting, busy but also tough and quite challenging year.
+2016 was an interesting, busy but also quite challenging year.
 The world seems upside down, unsafe and fragile.

 Even more one tries to find a way back to things which really matter.